 Life is short, and you never really know when the last time you speak to someone you love will be.
 It’s these moments that really stay clear in peoples’ minds.

-7. Not growing the children to be who they wanted to be
+7. I wish I had let my children grow up to be who they wanted to be.

 The realisation that love, compassion and empathy are so much more important than clashes in values or belief systems can hit home hard.